 What is Safe Browsing?

-Safe Browsing is a Google service that enables applications to check URLs against Google's constantly updated lists of suspected phishing and malware pages.
+Safe Browsing is a Google service that enables applications to check URLs against Google's constantly updated lists of suspected phishing, malware, and unwanted software pages.

 With the Safe Browsing service you can: